Transformative Learning – Makers Centre Stage

 When I talk to my apprentices, I always tell them “be the best you can be, at whatever level, whatever job, always be the best.”

 Apprenticeships aren’t easy but if you believe in them, if you are committed to the process then you should guarantee every apprentice YOU invest in with employment.
 My worry is for those 16 – 18 year olds that will have their dreams and aspirations dashed when an Apprenticeship scheme fails to deliver, it cannot simply be about numbers but unfortunately this is where our industry seems to want to go.
-I wish this was not the political football it has become, fought over by the policy makers for quick wins, many without direction and specific goals, and those who provide them with Picture 5their focus of funding and delivery.
+I wish this was not the political football it has become, fought over by the policy makers for quick wins, many without direction and specific goals, and those who provide them with their focus of funding and delivery.

 Whilst many big firms and industry bemoan the Brexit result their first though is that of their own personal circumstances and the fear that the labour force won’t be there for them to rely upon.
 How sad!
 Not seen as an opportunity to provide home grown skills and talent, just the threat that the cheap labour pool may not be available to them.